datasciencemasters/go/README.md

 The open-source curriculum for learning to be a Data Scientist.
 Curriculum resources from both universities and working Data Scientists focuses on foundational theory and applied skills.
 The OSDSM is collectively-maintained and open to PRs.

-The goal of this curriculum is to prepare the student for an entry level Data Scientist role, using open source materials at no cost.
+The goal of this curriculum is to prepare the student for an entry level Data Scientist role, using open source materials, at no cost.
 The Masters is self-guided and self-accredited.
-To support this, the structure now includes a Capstone project to demonstrate the student's problem solving approach, skills in execution, and communication.
-Upon completion, the student can award oneself a Credential on LinkedIn.
+To better support credibility, the structure now includes a Capstone project intended to demonstrate the student's problem solving approach, skills in execution, and communication.
+Upon completion, the student can award oneself a [Credential](https://help.accredible.com/add-your-credential-to-linkedin) on LinkedIn from the Open Source Data Science Masters.

 This is called a "Masters" because it is primarily geared toward learners with some college-level education in mathematics, programming, economics, or related disciplines.
 Come as you are!